Xiao-Hannah/AirDryClayWorkshop/README.md

 # 🌵 Air-Dry Clay Workshop: Cactus Ring Holder

-Welcome to the **Air-Dry Clay Workshop!** This repository contains step-by-step instructions to create a **cactus ring holder clay plate** using air-dry clay.
+Welcome to the **Air-Dry Clay Workshop!** Here are the step-by-step instructions to create a **cactus ring holder clay plate** using air-dry clay.
 Whether you're a beginner or an experienced artist, this guide will help you craft a beautiful and functional piece.

 ---